Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 Used by: authorization service

-This problem record SHOULD be returned by an authorization service if the user is not authorized to access the requested content keys.
-The `detail` field SHOULD explain why this is so (e.g. their subscription has expired, the requested content keys are for a movie not in their list of purchases, the content is not available in their geographic region).
+This problem record SHOULD be returned by an authorization service if the user is not authorized to access the requested [=content keys=].
+The `detail` field SHOULD explain why this is so (e.g. their subscription has expired, the requested [=content keys=] are for a movie not in their list of purchases, the content is not available in their geographic region).

 The authorization service MAY supply a `href` (string) field on the problem record, containing a URL using which the user can correct the problem (e.g. purchase a missing subscription).
 If the `href` field is present, a `hrefTitle` (string) field SHALL also be present, containing a title suitable for a hyperlink or button (e.g. "Subscribe").
 DASH clients MAY expose this URL and title in their user interface to enable the user to find a quick solution to the problem.